 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-There are a few train stations in Basel to start your journey from including Basel SBB, Basel Bad Bhf and Basel, Birmannsgasse.
-In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+Some of the Basel train stations to Paris you can start your journey from include Basel SBB, Basel Bad Bhf and Basel, Birmannsgasse.
+Similarly, some of the arrival train stations in Paris include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-Omio customers traveling this route depart most frequently from Basel SBB and arrive in Paris Gare de Lyon.
+When traveling this route, Omio customers are departing most frequently from Basel SBB and arriving in Paris Gare de Lyon.